danielsu/selfResponsiveHtml5Widgets/README.md

 Sometimes widgets / UI-components have got multiple layouts to provide best fit for different screen widths.
 Generally this is toggled via CSS Media Queries, based on the width of the page.
 This may get nested and complex quickly.
 Ideally the widget can decide based on its existing space, what layout to choose.
 When designing application specific widgets, it's time to define what layout is most usable on what container width.

 ##Alternative approaches
-**CSS Grid Systems**: Control width of components depending on the width of the page.
+* **CSS Grid Systems**: Control width of components depending on the width of the page.
 Options to display containers as a stack.
 Massive layout changes not possible.
-**Media Queries in page.css**: Possible, but result in nesting of page widths and widget styles.
+* **Media Queries in page.css**: Possible, but result in nesting of page widths and widget styles.
 This leads to tight coupling of page and widgets, gets complex quickly and decreases maintainability.
-**This?**: Provide design changes of widgets based on their own container width while keeping complex web applications maintainable.
+* **This project**: Provide design changes of widgets based on their own container width while keeping complex web applications maintainable.
+Uses resize-event of browser.
+Resize of vertical slider to be done.